isabella232/integrations-learn.en/help/_includes/integrations-between-applications/analytics-experience-manager.md

             </td>
         </tr>
         <tr>
-            <td><a href="https://experienceleague.adobe.com/docs/experience-manager-learn/sites/integrations/analytics/collect-data-analytics.html" target="_blank" rel="noreferrer">Adobe Analytics tags extension or AppMeasurement.js</a></td>
+            <td><a href="https://experienceleague.adobe.com/docs/experience-manager-learn/sites/integrations/analytics/collect-data-analytics.html" target="_blank" rel="noreferrer">Adobe [!DNL Analytics] tags extension or AppMeasurement.js</a></td>
             <td>
                 <ul style="margin-top: 0;">
-                    <li>When you want to report on AEM web analytics data in Adobe Analytics, and are not planning on using the data in other Experience Cloud applications</li>
+                    <li>When you want to report on AEM web analytics data in Adobe [!DNL Analytics], and are not planning on using the data in other Experience Cloud applications</li>
                     <li>When you use AEM's Core Components for trackable web site elements.</li>
                     <li>When you want minimal configuration and implementation.</li>
                 </ul>